Summerville YMCA and other facilities to reopen pools and gyms amid new state guidelines

 “We’re just really trying to give our members everything,” Roach said.

-While the Summerville YMCA's indoor pool is closed, they are reopening their outdoor pool at their Oakbrook facility to members with only lap swimming being allowed.
+While the Summerville YMCA’s indoor pool is closed, they are reopening their outdoor pool at their Oakbrook facility to members for lap swimming only.